cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 must adhere to the implementation and security considerations discussed in {{!I-D.irtf-cfrg-hash-to-curve}} when instantiating the function.

+## Blinding Considerations {#blind-considerations}

+This document makes use of two types of blinding variants: multiplicative and additive.
+The advantage of additive blinding is that it allows the client to pre-process tables of blinded scalar multiplications for the group generator and server public key.
+This can provide a computational efficiency advantage (due to the fact that a fixed-base multiplication can be calculated faster than a variable-base multiplication).
+Pre-processing also reduces the amount of computation that needs to be done in the online exchange.

+However, the choice of blinding mechanism has security implications. {{JKX21}}
+analyze the security properties of both blinding mechanisms used in this document.
+The results can be summarized as follows:

+- Multiplicative blinding is safe for all applications.
+- Additive blinding is possibly unsafe, unless one of the following conditions are met:
+    - The client has a certified copy of the server public key (as is the case in the verifiable mode);
+    - The client input has high entropy; and
+    - The client mixes the public key into the OPRF evaluation.

+To avoid security issues with the base mode, where some of the above conditions may not be met, this specification RECOMMENDS use of multiplicative blinding.
+This is because it is not known if the server public key is available or if the client input has high entropy.
+Applications wherein either of these conditions are true MAY use additive blinding.

+The verifiable mode always makes use of the more efficient additive blinding variant, as the public key is always available for verifying the proof.

 ## Timing Leaks

 To ensure no information is leaked during protocol execution, all